mrjln/sorting_algos/README.md

 see, hopefully, that implementing them is not necessarily hard, and that there are very different approaches to sorting.

+## Dataset

+As a dataset we will use meta data on [TED talks](https://www.kaggle.com/rounakbanik/ted-talks?)

 ## In-Place Algorithms

 When sorting data, we often need temporary additional data structures.
 Important